Rent party

-Historical background
+History

 At the start of the Great Migration, and at the start of World War I, hundreds of thousands of African Americans began to move north into more urbanized areas of the United States.
 This was brought on with the need for a large labor force to help supply the war effort.
-Many African Americans at the time sought out new employment opportunities, as well as a means to escape Jim Crow laws within the south.
+Many at the time sought out new employment opportunities, as well as a means to escape Jim Crow laws in the south.
 Over the course of this time, around 1.5 million African Americans had moved up north and taken up factory positions or other urban jobs.
-Of that population, 200,000 African Americans had migrated to Harlem.
+Of that population, 200,000 had migrated to Harlem.

 African Americans were still faced with social and economic discrimination within these urban areas, most notably when it came to rental payments.
 Black tenants were required to pay higher apartment rent than white tenants for small and cramped apartments, all while making less money as well.
 While a white family was more likely to make around $1,600 a year, a black family was more likely to make around $1,300.
 Alongside that, black tenants would often have to pay $20-$30 more in rent than white tenants.

 Out of this grew the grounds for rent parties.
 Parties were hosted to raise enough money to make up the difference in rent due.
-While this was the original intent of these sorts of parties, eventually, it grew so popular that tenants started to throw rent parties in order to supplement their salaries.
-Rent parties also evolved into an event of cultural importance, as rent parties were places for middle class African Americans to go on their nights off and get away from the everyday struggle.
+While this was the original intent of these sorts of parties, eventually, they grew so popular that tenants started to throw them to supplement their salaries.
+Rent parties also evolved into an event of cultural importance, as rent parties were places for middle-class African Americans to go on their nights off and get away from the everyday struggle.